MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/text-resume.md

 >*Search page updates results in real-time when new filters are applied.

-**Example job descriptions in text-only format**
+**Example job description in text-only format**

 >EXPERIENCE
 >Treebank Annotator - Institute of Cognitive Research, OSH
 >May 2012 - May 2013
->*Analyzed biomedical records and processed them into syntactically and semantically parsed data.
+>-Analyzed biomedical records and processed them into syntactically and semantically parsed data.
->*Retrieved records from company server using Bash and SSH.
+>-Retrieved records from company server using Bash and SSH.